dice-group/dice-template-library/README.md

 - `for_{types,values,range}`: Compile time for loops for types, values or ranges
 - `polymorphic_allocator`: Like `std::pmr::polymorphic_allocator` but with static dispatch
 - `limit_allocator`: Allocator wrapper that limits the amount of memory that is allowed to be allocated
+- `pool` & `pool_allocator`: Arena/pool allocator optimized for a limited number of known allocation sizes.
 - `DICE_DEFER`/`DICE_DEFER_TO_SUCCES`/`DICE_DEFER_TO_FAIL`: On-the-fly RAII for types that do not support it natively (similar to go's `defer` keyword)
 - `overloaded`: Composition for `std::variant` visitor lambdas
 - `flex_array`: A combination of `std::array`, `std::span` and a `vector` with small buffer optimization